Live from the Southern Command in sunny South Florida.

 We'll be back.

-If you really want to know the intimate, intricate details, in a nutshell, the cloture vote to cut off debate allows Harry Reid to get what he wants in the bill by a uh just a 51 vote majority.
+If you really want to know the intimate, intricate details, in a nutshell, the cloture vote to cut off debate allows Harry Reid to get what he wants in the bill by just a 51-vote majority.

-And by voting for cloture, the Republicans gave Reed that power.
+And by voting for cloture, the Republicans gave Reid that power.

-But the Republican senators say they're gonna then vote against Reed's stripping of the defunding bill out of this.
+But the Republican senators say that they're going to then vote against Reed's stripping of the defunding bill out of this.

-But the Republicans know that their vote on that's gonna fail because the Democrats have the majority.
+But the Republicans know that their vote on that's going to fail because the Democrats have the majority.

 So everything that is happening here is for show.